Net Metering Policies in the 10 Most Popular States for Solar

 Not all of Georgia’s power companies offer net metering.
-You will have to make sure your power company has a net metering program before installing.
+You will have to make sure your power company has a net metering program before installing it.

 8. Salt Lake City, Utah

 For those getting solar in Salt Lake City, they use Rocky Mountain Power.
-Rocky Mountain Power recently changed their net metering program.
+Rocky Mountain Power recently changed its net metering program.

 7. San Antonio, Texas

 Most of the electric market is deregulated in Texas, but individuals in San Antonio can only use the municiple utility CPS Energy.
 CPS doesn’t have a cap on how much solar you can install.
 And their metering policy credits customers the avoided cost rate for excess solar energy to their monthly bill.